Skip to main content

 3. TaxKitProvider invokes your fetchAccessToken function.

-4. Your function calls your backend, which mints a JWT and returns it.
+4. Your function calls your backend, which obtains a token from CoinTracker's Auth0 tenant and returns it.

 5. The token is sent back to the iframe over post-robot.
 The iframe uses it for the request that triggered the rotation.